mv28jam/wordpress-single-docker/README.md

 4. Dump your site dir
    <code>zip -r wordpress.zip <your_wordpress_dir> </code>
 5. Copy wordpress.zip and dump.sql to ./data/
-6. Set environment to "dif env" of Dockerfile-existing to create site with your credentials.
+6. Set environment to "dif env" of Dockerfile.existing to create site with your credentials.
 Database credentials can differ from original - it's OK.
 7. Run code
    <code>$chmod 775 ./sh/build_new.sh
 $sudo ./sh/build_new.sh</code>